ploomber/scaffold/template/README.md

 # package_name

 TODO:
 1. Modify `environment.yml` with your supported Python version
+2. Review dependencies to install via conda
+3. Install conda environment `conda env create -f environment.yml`
+4. Activate environment `conda activate package_name`
+5. Install your package in editable mode, with all depdencies inside the conda environment `pip install --editable ".[all]"`
-    2. [add data files to gitignore] but let the user decide
+6. [add data files to gitignore] but let the user decide

 ## Develop